cpp-johnny/competitive/cses/0thinkingProcess.md

-# Thinking Process for Codeforces.
+# Thinking Process for CSES problems.

 The following is a short draft of my thinking process and planning when doing the questions.
 Questions are done in the following order.